votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** vx-central-scan-frontend, vx-scan-frontend
 ### scanner-configure-complete
 **Type:** [user-action](#user-action)
-**Description:** The final configuration steps for the scanner for the ballot package have completed.
+**Description:** The final configuration steps for the scanner for the election package have completed.
 Success or failure indicated by disposition.
 **Machines:** vx-central-scan-frontend, vx-scan-frontend
 ### delete-cvr-batch-init
 **Type:** [user-action](#user-action)